BrentLab/database_files/README.md

 # DatabaseAccuracyObject
 This script is currently only available on htcf (it is part of the rnaseq_pipeline module).

-note: if you pass key_columns_only=True to Report(), a shorter form of the report will be generated with key columns only:
+note: if you pass key_columns_only=True to report(), a shorter form of the report will be generated with key columns only:

 ```
 ml rnaseq_pipeline